 A True Copy of the Shroud of Turin was recently made a permanent devotional display at the Monastery of Our Lady of the Rosary, in Summit, New Jersey, USA (see NJ Monastery to Display Shroud of Turin Copy).
 This copy was commissioned in April 1624 by Maria Maddalena of Austria, the Grand Duchess of Tuscany and the wife of Cosimo de Medici.
 This True Copy was given to the nuns of St. Catherine's Monastery in Rome.
 But in April 1924, 300 years after it was commissioned, this True Copy was given to the Monastery of Our Lady in New Jersey.

 Another True Copy apparently exists in North America in the Monastère des Ursulines in Québec City, province of Québec, Canada.
-It would have been brought to La Nouvelle France around 1664.
+It would have been brought to La Nouvelle France around 1646.
 This would make it the earliest True Copy in North America.
-I do not have a photograph of it yet but I am in contact with the monastery and they are trying to locate one.
+I do not have a photograph of it, but I am in contact with the monastery and they are trying to locate the copy.

 The oldest copy known to exist was made in 1516 and is in the church of St. Gommaire in Lierre, Belgium.
 It is often claimed, with the intent to disprove the authenticity of the Shroud of Turin, that numerous shrouds of Christ existed when the Shroud appeared around 1357 in Lirey, France.
 But no traces of these shrouds exist today, and no historical document mentioned their existence, which make such a claim unsupported.

 These copies, even when they were done with great care, show clearly as artistic work.
 It is very hard to imagine that an unknown 13th or 14th century artist created the Shroud of Turin given the result of so many other artists.
 Even to the present day, no copy has been created that reproduces the chemical and physical details found on the Shroud of Turin.